ET Speaks From Home

 This game will probably not appeal to everyone.
 My husband prefers the tactile nature of a traditional Rubik’s Cube which he loves to solve, but my son loves the new technology and that there are multiple games on this cube.
 It is available to buy in good toy retailer and Amazon.

 Disclosure: We received the sample for the purposes of writing this review, however all thoughts and opinions remain our own.
-Contains Amazon affiliate link.
+We have included an Amazon affiliate link to the product.
+If you click on this and buy, we may earn a small commission.

 Related